See the Story Index for Wael Abdelgawad’s other stories.

 I had no fight left in me, and certainly not a fight based on more lies.
 I took the plea deal.
 A guilty plea in an American court requires that the defendant “allocute” the details of the crime, both in order to ensure that the person is actually guilty, and to allow the defendant to present mitigating circumstances.
 In my allocution I went along with Horse’s version, presenting him as my only partner.
 I made no mention of Malik Sulawesi, Imam Abdus-Samad, or our so-called jihad.
 I was sentenced to fifteen years without parole.

 Six years into my prison sentence something extraordinary happened, as a result of which I was pardoned for my crimes and released nine years early.
-My record was expunged and I sent on my way as a free man, capable of enjoying the same rights as any other citizen.
+My record was expunged and I was sent on my way as a free man, capable of enjoying the same rights as any other citizen.
 The events of that time are painful to recall, and are a story on their own – one I will not tell right now.

 After my release, I avoided Imam Abdus-Samad.
 By that time I had come to realize how I’d been misled.
 My youthful idealism had been capitalized on and corrupted.